BIG ISLAND 7 Days

 1. BOAT TOURS TO KEALAKEKUA BAY.

-Two operators that follow the Hawaii Ecotourism Association guidelines are Fair-Wind cruises (departing from Keauhou Bay) and Body Glove cruises (departing from Kailua bay in Kailua-Kona).
+Two (2) boat operators that follow the Hawaii Ecotourism Association guidelines are Fair-Wind cruises (departing from Keauhou Bay) and Body Glove cruises (departing from Kailua Bay in Kailua-Kona).

 2. RENT A KAYAK.

-• You are NOT required to get your own permit when renting a kayak if the outfit you rent possesses a valid permit for transiting the bay.
+You are NOT required to get your own permit when renting a kayak if the outfit you rent carries a valid permit for transiting the bay.

 Big Island Divers